damienmckenna/metatag/README.txt

 Credits / Contact
 ------------------------------------------------------------------------------
-Currently maintained by Dave Reid [1] and Damien McKenna [2].
+Currently maintained by Damien McKenna [1] and Dave Reid [2]; all initial development was by Dave Reid.

-All initial development was sponsored by Acquia [3] and Palantir [4];
+Ongoing development is sponsored by Mediacurrent [3] and Palantir.net [4].
+All initial development was sponsored by Acquia [5] and Palantir.net.
-continued development sponsored by Palantir and Mediacurrent [5].

 The best way to contact the authors is to submit an issue, be it a support request, a feature request or a bug report, in the project issue queue: